dpopkov/sfgrecipe/README.md

     * use converters in service
 * Create a Recipe (add recipeform and method in controller)
 * Update a Recipe (add method to controller, modify service for command object)
+* Delete a Recipe (add method to controller and service, add link to index page)